gvwilson/sensibleadventures/nardica/nardica.md

 Looka th' war come back 'round!"

 "It wasn't all that," Iffy said dismissively.
-Honesty had changed the tattoos on her cheeks again, she noticed.
+Honesty had changed the tattoos on their cheeks again, she noticed.
-And she'd done some more embroidery on the cuffs of her coat to match.
+And they'd done some more embroidery on the cuffs of their coat to match.

 "But what happen?
 I mean, really happen, not just official happen?"
-Honesty slipped her arm through Iffy's as if it was the most natural thing in the world and steered her toward her family's workshop at the end of the canal.
+Honesty slipped their arm through Iffy's as if it was the most natural thing in the world and steered her toward their family's workshop at the end of the canal.

-Iffy felt into step alongside her, desperately hoping her friend couldn't hear her heart thudding in her chest.
+Iffy felt into step alongside them, desperately hoping her friend couldn't hear her heart thudding in her chest.
-Honesty's Third (but only her olders called her that) was a year older than her.
+Honesty's Third (but only their olders called her that) was a year older than her.
-She had been singing on a street corner across from the Dance Hall the first time Iffy saw her.
+They had been singing on a street corner across from the Dance Hall the first time Iffy saw them.
 She hadn't meant to stop,
 but then Honesty caught her eye and smiled in the middle of a chorus without missing a beat.
-They'd only spent time together half a dozen times since then, but each time had been---
+They had only spent time together half a dozen times since then, but each time had been---

 "Sorry?" she said belatedly.

-Honesty rolled her eyes.
+Honesty rolled their eyes.
 "I *said*, why're you up along there?
 You gettin' fancy or some?"